EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/02_engine.md

   services: undefined,
   databaseSeed: undefined,
   // highlight-start
-  worldInjection: () => import('./src/Hello')
+  worldInjection: () => import('./src/Hello')  // Import our Hello World code
   // highlight-end
 }

 export default config
 ```
-We will explore how this file works in more detail in the upcoming tutorials.

 </TechnicalNote>

+We don't need to know much more about this file for now.
+We will explore it further in the `Beyond the Basics` guide.

-## Module Imports
+### Module Imports
 In this minimal tutorial we are adding a sphere primitive to the scene.
 As this sphere will be a `Spatial` object, we will import a few components from the Spatial engine module: